 Pill City 2?
 The DEA is investigating reports from over 700 pharmacies that were looted, burglarized, or torched during the recent two-week period of unrest across America.

-At Bronx Justice News last week, we reported exclsuively on alarming new data revealed to me by DOJ: The U.S. Drug Enforcement Administration is investigating reports from over 700 pharmacies that were looted, burglarized, or torched in suspected acts of arson during the recent two-week period of civil unrest across America, the agency said.
+At Bronx Justice News last week, we reported exclusively on alarming new data revealed to me by DOJ: The U.S. Drug Enforcement Administration is investigating reports from over 700 pharmacies that were looted, burglarized, or torched in suspected acts of arson during the recent two-week period of civil unrest across America, the agency said.

 More from my piece with reporter Sasha Gonzales: "The majority of DEA Field Division offices have reported pharmacy-related crimes, such as prescription drug thefts, amid the national uprising that followed the police killing of George Floyd in Minneapolis.